The Shipping Law Review: Singapore

 - the Convention for the Control and Management of Ships' Ballast Water and Sediments 2004 (the Ballast Water Management Convention); and

-- the Nairobi International Convention on the Removal of Wrecks 2007 (the Nairobi WRC 2007).
+- the Nairobi Convention on the Removal of Wrecks 2007 (the Nairobi Convention).

-- the Maritime and Port Authority of Singapore Act, which regulates the functions, duties, and powers of the MPA, the employment of seafarers, port regulation, licensing, etc.;
+- the Maritime and Port Authority of Singapore Act, which regulates the functions, duties, and powers of the MPA, the employment of seafarers, port regulation and licensing, among other things;

 - the Merchant Shipping Act, which covers the registration of ships, manning and crew matters, and safety issues;